Desert island dishes

 What luxury item would you take with you?

-If you were allowed one dish which would it be?
+Finally, if you were only allowed one dish which would it be?